nus-cs2103-AY2223S1/ip/docs/README.md

 Command: `mark {index}`

-Example: `mark 1 marks the task at index 1 of the list`
+Example: `mark 1` marks the task at index 1 of the list.

 Expected outcome:
 ```